 Contact the Police

-If the harm continues or if there is imminent danger (such as fighting), you may want to contact the police.
-A person who disrupts the peace is often given a fair warning by police, followed by enforcement actions, if needed.
-In most cases, merely involving the police can stop the disruptive behavior altogether.
+When problematic behavior persists, or if there is imminent danger present (such as threats or fighting), it may be wise to contact the police.
+A person who causes a disturbance that disrupts the peace might simply be given a fair warning by the police.
+This may resolve the matter.

 Contact a Lawyer

 If nothing else seems to work, it might be necessary to contact an attorney.
 Certain types of repetitive disturbances, such as a neighbor's constant loud music, may run afoul of private nuisance laws, in which case you could file a civil lawsuit.
 Court remedies may include an order to enjoin (stop) the behavior and/or to pay monetary damages to you for the disturbance.

 Getting Legal Help with Your Disturbing the Peace Case

 If you have been accused or charged with disturbing the peace (or any other crime), it could be risky to handle the matter on your own.
 Be sure to speak with an experienced criminal defense attorney who knows your state's laws.
 They can draw on their experience to advise you toward achieving the best outcome possible.
 Consider talking to a criminal defense lawyer near you today.